sahays/sagemaker-labs/bring-custom-model.md

-# Lab 04: Bring your own model with Amazon SageMaker
+# Lab: Bring your own model with Amazon SageMaker

 ## When should I build my own algorithm container?